cbi2015/record_linkage/README.md

 ./go.bash

 Step 3
-Check the filename in result_go
+Check the filename in result_go file created in the folder ~/github/record_linkage

+Note:
+Result file is also placed in the folder ~/github/record_linkage on executing the program result_go is also placed in the same location